mana-z/bashtest/README.md

 bUnit is capable of pretty-printing the failure with surrounding context for ease of use.

-For each test suite, a setup and a teardown may be optionally defined.
+For each test suite, a setup and a teardown may be defined.
 Those are called before and after each test of the suite:

 ```